matthewsvu/CS1337-HW1-MatthewVu/README.md

  Launch it from the exe file.

- You will receive instructions on how to play the game and rules, then can start playing.
+ You will receive instructions on how to play the game and its rules, then you can start playing.